forseti-security/forseti-security/_docs/v2.1/setup/install.md

      python install/gcp_installer.py
      ```

-     If you don't plan to share your Forseti instance with other people,
+     If you don't plan to share your Forseti instance with other non-administrators,
      you can choose to install the server instance only and access Forseti from there.
      ```bash
      python install/gcp_installer.py --type=server